Close

 The issue of racial tension and hope for reconciliation has come to the forefront of our political and social spheres.
 My heart hurts from the hardships my people face in this country and the hardships my ancestors bore for hundreds of years.

 Navigating the whiplash of political views and social miscommunication from my two communities is part of my hardship.
 I often struggle under the weight of harsh words and misunderstandings.
-Yet, through it all, Jesus is my rock and fortress in times of trouble.
+Yet, through it all, Jesus is my rock and fortress in times of trouble (see Psalm 18:2).

 God Made All People in His Image

-There is a large divide between what people from ethnic minority cultures in this country experience and what people from the majority culture experience.
+There is a large divide between what people from ethnic minority cultures in the United States experience and what people from the majority culture experience.
 Though this divide also exists in the church, God has done a work in my life.

 Growing up, I was not taught a theology of God’s design for human ethnicities.
 But in college, my ethnicity and my spiritual life began to be knit together.